• Skip to main content

 Nobody out there is making better coolers than Noctua.
 They’re pricey, but a good air cooler is an investment.
 It can be used through potentially a lifetime of CPU upgrades or platform changes.

 And forget liquid coolers.
 Loops leak, heatsink don’t.
 Pumps fail, far more often and usually with far worse consequences, than fans do.
-And let’s not talk about the annoying gurgling noise that it makes.
+And let’s not even talk about the annoying gurgling noises they make.

 Here’s how my system looks with the NH-D15 installed.
 No case, I simply bolted the motherboard into the top shelf of a vitrine next to my TV: